Fiona Mozley: Early life and education

+Career

 Mozley sees as York's most significant literature its Mystery Plays.
 These along with local drama groups she views "as having influenced my own writing more significantly than any books I have read."
-When asked at an earlier interview about writers and works she particularly enjoyed, she mentioned some by Cormac McCarthy and Ursula Le Guin, and by Philip Pullman, whom she had loved as a child.
-She stated in October 2017 that she was working on a second novel.
-This novel, Hot Stew, was due to be published in early 2021.
+When asked at an earlier interview about writers and works she particularly enjoyed, she mentioned some by Cormac McCarthy and Ursula K. Le Guin, and by Philip Pullman, whom she had loved as a child.
 Mozley's novel Elmet appeared in the 2018 Irish Leaving Certificate English examination.

-Work
+Mozley was elected a Fellow of the Royal Society of Literature in 2022.

+Works

 The name "Elmet" is taken from a Celtic kingdom that once covered West Yorkshire.
 In the novel, Mozley "wanted to capture the ambiguity of local historical recollections; to say something about their double-edged thrall; to examine the desire to live in the past and the need to extricate oneself from it."